Fakih-Hamid/Fakih-Hamid/README.md

 ## About Me

 - 👀 I'm passionate about all things Tech, Programming, Cybersecurity, Data science, Blockhain Technology and Artificial intelligence (IA).
-- 🌱 Currently, I'm diving deep into the realms of Computer Engineering, Web Development, and Cybersecurity to expand my horizons.
+- 🌱 Currently, I'm focusing on Computer Engineering, Web Development, and Cybersecurity to expand my horizons.
-- 💞️ I'm enthusiastic about collaborating on exciting projects, contributing, and sharing knowledge within the realm of my passions.
+- 💞️ I'm enthusiastic about collaborating on projects, contributing, and sharing knowledge.

 ## Contact Me